vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/notes/0_Introduction.md

-[^17]: It has not been translated into English.
-Bhāskararāya wrote a short and useful treatise on the *śrīvidyā* , the *Varivasyārahasya*.
-It was edited with an English translation in the Adyar Library Series, no. 28 \(1948\).
-I translated Amṛtānanda’s *Dīpikā* together with the YH in *Le coeur de la Yoginī:* Yoginīhr̥daya *avec le com-mentaire* Dīpikā *d’Amṛtānanda* \(Paris: Collège de France, 1994\) 18.
-A typical, though extreme, case of this is Pāṇini’s Sanskrit grammar, the *Aṣṭ ādhyāy* , which is entirely cryptic.
-Its fi rst sutra is: *vṛddhirādaic*. ..

 [^19]: On these two forms, see below.

 [^20]: Other Śaiva traditions have a goddess as their main deity, such as the Kubjikā